 \subsection{Data and experiments}

 We evaluated StackingNet across three groups of datasets: \begin{enumerate} \item The first group includes four sub-datasets, ICLR2025, ICLR2024, NeurIPS2024 and NeurIPS2023, which consist of texts converted from research paper PDFs as inputs.
 For each paper, we queried six proprietary API-based LLMs, and also collected public reviews from at least three anonymous human reviewer.
 The scalar regression scores on the final overall rating of the paper were used. \item The second group consists of thirteen sub-datasets from the Chicago Face Database (CFD)~\cite{Ma2015}, where facial images are used as inputs.
 As the original release from CFD forbids querying the facial images to open-source LLMs, we locally deployed ten VLMs to generate continuous ratings for attributes on dimensions of afraid, angry, babyfaced, feminine, masculine, sad, threatening, unusual, attractive, disgusted, happy, surprised, and trustworthy.
-Ground-truth rating scores are the average score from at least fifteen human raters for each rating.
+Ground-truth rating scores are the consensus average over many human raters per face.
+In the norming study, 1{,}087 raters each judged a random subset of ten to fifteen faces, so that each face was scored by roughly seventy raters on average~\cite{Ma2015}.
 The VLMs range from 2B to 7B parameters. \item The third group includes eight sub-datasets from the Holistic Evaluation of Language Models (HELM) benchmark~\cite{Liang2023}, covering binary and multi-class classification tasks on general question answering, reasoning, multiple choice question, etc. Sub-datasets include BoolQ, EntityMatching, IMDB, LegalSupport, LSAT, MMLU, RAFT, and CivilComments.
 We used query outputs from ten proprietary API-based LLMs already included in the HELM release. \end{enumerate}

-An overview of dataset statistics is provided in Table~\ref{tab:datastatistics}.
-Complete information on the queried LLMs/VLMs is provided in Supporting Information Table~\ref{tab:llmstatistics}.
+Table~\ref{tab:datastatistics} provides an overview of dataset statistics.
+Supporting Information Table~\ref{tab:llmstatistics} provides complete information on the queried LLMs/VLMs.
 The exact prompt text that were used to generate the responses are detailed in Supporting Information Materials.